Bitcoin-ABC/bitcoin-abc/modules/ecashaddrjs/README.md

 1.1.3 - Support string input and output for `hash` 1.2.0 - Support lowercase input and output of address types, support encoding outputScript to address, support getting type and hash from an outputScript with new exported function `getTypeAndHashFromOutputScript`
-1.3.0 - Add `toLegacy` function to convert cashaddress format to legacy address
+1.3.0 - Add `toLegacy` function to convert cashaddress format to legacy address 1.4.0 - Add `isValidCashAddress` function to validate cash addresses by prefix